Moai-/panabsorbium/Notes.md

 ![Our tiny rock in the middle of eternity](http://puu.sh/g2wzx/efa604da07.jpg)

-Now, let's add some armour.
+If you've opened it, great.
+Now close it.
+Let's add some armour.

 ### Adding armour